Guancheng1/Guancheng1.github.io/_portfolio/portfolio-1.md

 from scratch each time; c) they are generally not openly-available for the public to use due to sunk costs;
 d) when new detection models are published, deepfake generation techniques gain a new adversary to train against, and the task of detecting them gets more difficult. we present our ideas for a detection framework of "perceptographic” hashing.
-Rather than approaching the cat-and-mouse game of training models, finding new attacks, and training better models, we take the assumption that deepfakes will someday be truly in- distinguishable from reality and that a different, more fundamental approach is necessary.
+Rather than approaching the cat-and-mouse game of training models, finding new attacks, and training better models, we take the assumption that deepfakes will someday be truly indistinguishable from reality and that a different, more fundamental approach is necessary.

 An example:
 -